Information and resources aimed to help you during the crisis.

 - NSW/ACT border residents – Please visit the NSW/ACT border residents page for more information.

 COVID-19 testing: COVID-19 testing is not mandatory but is recommended.

-COVID-19 areas of concern: There are currently COVID-19 areas of concern in Queensland, New South Wales, and Victoria.
-List of current COVID-19 areas of concern.
+COVID-19 areas of concern: List of current COVID-19 areas of concern.

 Border permit: A border pass is required to enter Western Australia.
 You must complete a G2G PASS.

 COVID-19 testing: From Wednesday 8 September 2021:

 - Travelling from high or extreme risk jurisdiction